-- 5. The Council's delegation scheme is based upon the "by-exception" model, one of two broad models noted in "Delivering Delegation".
-It is considered that there is scope to adapt the scheme to enable Committee to further concentrate on major or controversial applications. - 5.1 The suggested changes are attached as an appendix.
-They propose: - (a) Area Planning Officer and Chairman's Delegation Meeting (ChDM) powers be extended to considering and determining "Minor" and "Other" applications (see definitions at the end of the report.) - (b) Written requests from Councillors for referral of applications to Committee may first be considered at ChDM. - (c) ChDM would also consider an officer recommendation of approval on a "Major" application if only owners or occupiers of property object on material planning reasons but no other statutory consultee. - (d) Departure Applications, which do not attract objections on material planning grounds and which do not need to be referred to the Secretary of State, would not be considered by Committee. - (e) Affordable housing applications on exception sites would not be considered by Committee if no objections on material planning grounds had been received. - (f) Senior Planning Officers be authorised to consider and determine "other" applications and Principal Officers for Northstowe, Cambourne and the Cambridge City Edge be delegated the same powers as the Major Developments Manager.
+- 6. The Council's delegation scheme is based upon the "by-exception" model, one of two broad models noted in "Delivering Delegation".
+It is considered that there is scope to adapt the scheme to enable Committee to further concentrate on major or controversial applications. - 6.1 I have noted concerns expressed by Members at the 4th July meeting.
+As a consequence no change is recommended to the existing arrangements in regard to: - (a) Councillors written requests for referrals of applications to Committee; - (b) Affordable housing applications on exception sites outside a village framework; and - (c) The powers of Principal Officers for Northstowe, Cambourne and the Cambridge City Edge, which can perhaps be considered as part of the delegation arrangements to be considered by the new Joint Committees. - 6.2 Consequently the suggested amended changes are attached as an appendix.
+They propose: - (a) Area Planning Officer and Chairman's Delegation Meeting (ChDM) powers be extended to considering and determining "Minor" and "Other" applications (see definitions at the end of the report.) - (b) ChDM would also consider an officer recommendation of approval on a "Major" application if only owners or occupiers of property object on material planning reasons but no other statutory consultee. - (c) Departure Applications, which do not attract objections on material planning grounds and which do not need to be referred to the Secretary of State, would not be considered by Committee. - (d) Senior Planning Officers be authorised to consider and determine "other" applications.